A Look Into: Fonts Used In Logos of Popular Brands

 No extra details: smooth lines with rounded corners make up a very elegant font.

 Font used: Futura MDd BT

-TMZ logo features a very effective use of the Amelia font which makes it one of the most recognizable fonts out there.
+TMZ logo features very effective use of the Amelia font, which makes it one of the most recognizable fonts out there.

 Font used: Amelia

 Myriad Pro Bold is used in many contexts but has become very popular from the LinkedIn brand.